mitchmac/ServerlessWP/README.md

 3. Place necessary binary files in the "bin" directory.
    * "php-cgi" and "wget" are the currently necessary binaries.
 They must be compiled to run in the Lambda environment.
    * This can be handled by running the "./build_bin.sh" script if you have Docker installed.
-   * The "lib" directory in "./bin" requires a library noted in [bin/lib/readme.txt](bin/lib/readme.txt).
+   * The "./bin/lib" directory requires a library noted in [bin/lib/readme.txt](bin/lib/readme.txt).
 It will be put in place if "./build_bin.sh" is used.
 4. Place a WordPress installation directly in the "wp" directory so that "index.php" is found in the root of "wp".
 5. Modify "wp-config.php" for database config:
 ```php